foliacouetey/titanic/README.md

 5. Run (line by line or all lines) of the `main.R` script in your R Console.
 6. At the end of running all the lines of the `main.R` script, your local folder `R\data\test` is populated by a .csv file named `test_pred.csv`.

+## License
+This project is licensed under the terms of the LICENSE file included in this repository.

+## Acknowledgments
+Kaggle for providing the Titanic dataset.
+Any other acknowledgments or credits are for people who developed the package and programming languages used to realize this project.